 Securities industry regulations require that brokerage firms inform their clients of their plans to address the possibility of a business disruption that potentially results from a power outage, natural disaster, or other event.
-Folio Investments, Inc. has a comprehensive business continuity program in place, which we review, update and test on a regular basis.
+Folio Financial, Inc., doing business as Goldman Sachs CS Holdings, has a comprehensive business continuity program in place, which we review, update and test on a regular basis.
 The plan provides for continuation of client service in the event of various types of interruption to our facilities and services, although obviously we cannot plan for or guarantee against all contingencies.

 Our policy is to respond to significant business disruptions by safeguarding employees’ lives and firm property, making a financial and operational assessment, quickly recovering and resuming operations, protecting all of the firm’s books and records, and ensuring that our customers can continue to transact business.

 Examples of potential scenarios that might cause some changes to our regular business operations:

 - A power outage due to the power company being unable to supply electricity at our primary facility for almost any reason should not disrupt our service to our customers.
 Our primary facility has multiple layers of power supply, including battery and diesel generator power supplies.